kragen/derctuo/markdown/desiccant-climate-control.md

 Optionally, after step 3, you can cool the dried, warm air by running it through a heat exchanger with outdoor air.
 This improves the efficiency of the system.
-As with the heating cycle, you can improve the system's temperature range by cascading the reaction, cooling the air (and dry desiccant) through two or more stages.
+As with the heating cycle, you can improve the system’s temperature range by cascading the reaction, cooling the air (and dry desiccant) through two or more stages.

 Several different kinds of mass-exchange contact between the desiccant